TomatOrg/TomatoDotNet/README.md

 - Basic types
   - All built-in types
   - Basic exceptions
+- String library
+  - Comparisons
+  - Manipulation (StringBuilder)
+  - Searching
 - Basic reflection
   - The base classes are defined, no actual methods or attributes
+- Almost full collections
-- Basic collections
+  - Most of the generic collections copied from CoreCLR
-  - Enumerators
-  - Generic List implementation
 - Mostly implemented threading library
   - Interlocked class (missing some signatures)
   - WaitHandle with WaitEvent, Mutex, Semaphore